helldiver104/FRC-Scouting-App/README.md

 CHANGES FROM THE ORIGINAL
 - Migrated to normal jetpack compose instead of Kotlin Multiplatform
-- Added match scouting frontend
+- Added frontend :)
+- currently working on backend